Updated August 9, 2023

-Note: When you keep your slide content deliberately brief, you will not be able to depend on your bulleted slides to present themselves complacently.
-But, this is good news.
-A PowerPoint presentation that can run by itself without your participation is asking for presentation-suicide!
-Instead, consciously prepare your slide content, so you are required to proactively participate during the presentation delivery and clarify the finer details to your audience.
+Note: When you keep your slide content deliberately brief, you cannot depend on your bulleted slides to present themselves complacently.
+But this is good news.
+A PowerPoint presentation that can run independently without your participation asks for presentation suicide!
+Instead, consciously prepare your slide content so you are required to proactively participate during the presentation delivery and clarify the finer details to your audience.
 YOU drive the show, not PowerPoint.

 Let your graphics speak more than a thousand words – which means they’re mighty effective in packing a punch!
-The truth about graphics is that we all love them: pictures, clipart, graphs, charts and their lot.
+The truth about graphics is that we all love them: pictures, clipart, graphs, charts, and their lot.
 They instantly make your PowerPoint presentation more attractive and less boring.
-But if you add them in excess, you run the risk of either overwhelming your audience or underselling your (message) content.
+But if you add them in excess, you risk overwhelming your audience or underselling your (message) content.
 So choose the right balance by using fewer but more meaningful graphics.

 Keep your graphs and charts clean.
-Yes, there’s that work again, clean.
+Yes, there’s that word again, clean.
 You can practice this as follows:

 - Use layman-friendly labels to explain your graph/chart’s elements.
 Avoid using numbers, special characters, and technical jargon; it already takes more brainpower to understand a graph or a chart than a picture.

-- Add additional text to capture the highlights of the graph/chart explicitly, so this is obvious to the audience.
-For instance, if you’re presenting a sales graph across regions, you may want to add text to highlight the top/bottom region and comparison with last year.
-These figures may be implicitly captured in the chart, but by adding text labels that explicitly highlight this info, you ensure that the audience notices and remembers this important info.
+- Add additional text to capture the highlights of the graph/chart explicitly so this is obvious to the audience.
+For instance, if you’re presenting a sales graph across regions, you may want to add text highlighting the top/bottom region and comparison with last year.
+These figures may be implicitly captured in the chart, but by adding text labels highlighting this info, you ensure that the audience notices and remembers this important info.